uace-azmet/chill-accumulation-calculator/README.md

 # chill-accumulation-calculator
-Shiny app to calculate cumulative values of chill variables at individual AZMet stations and for specified date ranges of the current or most recent growing season
+Shiny app to calculate cumulative values of chill variables at individual AZMet stations and for specified date ranges of the current growing season